djarshi/lava-config/settings/air.md

 ## Air Off
 In case you like long games.
-Turning on special unit 'EngiBoss' and or riot titan is recommended in this case.
+Turning on special unit 'EngiBoss' and or riot titan is highly recommended in this case.
 ```
 !bSet unit_restrictions_noair 1
 ```